In

 notebook," whereas the

 iPad mini is the ideal travel companion and e-book reader.
-Hence, I shall choose a WiFi-only model if I ever change my
+Hence, I shall choose a Wi-Fi-only model if I ever replace my iPad 3 with a newer edition.

 As far as the arrangement of apps on my